 We observed that the systemic response to EcB is dramatically different from homeostasis, both globally and on the scale of individual protein and metabolite features.
 As such, we identified several individual protein and metabolite biomarkers that were able to predict the presence of EcB relative to healthy volunteers with near-perfect discriminatory power.
 This shows there is the potential for molecular diagnostics to predict Enterococcal bacteremia, but for these diagnostics to be more clinically useful than general molecular markers of inflammation such as CRP or SAA1, they must have some specificity to Enterococcal bacteremia rather than solely being an indicator of inflammation.
 When we leveraged a complementary dataset comparing S. aureus bacteremia to healthy volunteers to examine this possibility, we found that there were indeed several significant proteins and biological processes that differed across these two types of bacteremia in addition to many expected conserved responses.
-Of particular interest was the observation that proteins associated with the platelet alpha granule lumen were decreased in S. aureus bacteremia.
+Notably, we observed that proteins associated with the platelet alpha granule lumen were decreased in S. aureus bacteremia.
 Platelet α-granules contain proteins with direct microbicidal properties as well as chemokine functions.
 Two of the proteins associated with platelet α-granules, PPBP (CXCL7) and PF4 (CXCL4) are potent chemokines that attract neutrophils.
-This is in combination with the observation that neutrophil associated proteins are significantly enriched in EcB but not in S. aureus bacteremia suggests differences in the role of neutrophils between Enterococcal and S. aureus bacteremia.
+This is in combination with the observation that neutrophil associated proteins are significantly enriched in EcB but not in S. aureus bacteremia suggests differences in the role of platelet/neutrophils between Enterococcal and S. aureus bacteremia and/or the differential effect of these organisms on platelet and neutrophil function (reference; PMID 33762439, 34544271).
 Technical considerations as to the experimental design of our S. aureus and EcB study prevents the direct comparison of these two data sets, but the differences we observe relative to healthy patients suggest the existence of features of host response that could be exploited to distinguish these types of bacteremia.
 A larger study designed to directly compare these, and other types of bacteremia is warranted to uncover these differences with greater confidence through direct comparisons.

 When we applied previously established methods of proteomics-based cytokine inference, we inferred there to be a significant increase in TNF-alpha in EcB.
 Notably, IL-6 showed a similar increase in EcB, but narrowly missed our threshold of statistical significance.
 TNF-alpha and IL-6 are two of the major inflammatory cytokines that are increased in patients with bacteremia and sepsis 53, and production of these cytokines by the innate immune system in response to the presence of bacteria are likely major drivers of the general inflammatory responses that we observed.
 As such, these features are unlikely to be useful for predicting EcB specifically, instead functioning as markers of general inflammation.